PedroPA94/PedroPA94/README.md

 ## Hey there! 👋

-I'm a Fullstack developer from Brazil working as a Trainee Systems Analyst in Banco do Brasil.
+I'm a Fullstack developer from Brazil working as a Trainee Systems Analyst.

-I'm mostly programming Frontend with Angular and Backend with Java, but I've also worked with React, Node.js with Express and automation scripts with Python, mainly with Selenium.
+On my day-to-day, I mostly work with Angular and Java, but I also have experience with React, Node.js with Express and automation scripts with Python, mainly with Selenium.

 I love trying to solve difficult problems and I'm always learning something new.